 The Woodmans Arms

-We decided to book a table on Thursday for the Sunday at 1pm.
-As it was getting busy already we were pushed into the 1:15pm slot.
+We decided to book a table on Thursday for Sunday at 1 pm.
+As it was getting busy already we were pushed into the 1:15 pm slot.
 Not an issue at all at least it was the right sort of time (Dinner time) for us.

 The car park was packed.
 As we hunted for a spot we found literally 2 spots.
 I was glad we’d made a booking.

 The interior is quite dark and atmospheric.
 It took a little while to get used to it and there was something else… although I couldn’t work it out at first.
 It took until our trip to the bar to work it out.
 Orange lighting.
 The lighting was ceiling spot lights with an amber tinge.
 Although this added to the cosy feeling, it was a bugger to photograph in (excuse already inserted there).